thoughtspot/thoughtspot.github.io/_end-user/pinboards/edit-the-layout-of-a-pinboard.md

      ![]({{ site.baseurl }}/images/save_a_pinboard.png "Save your pinboard")

-## Edit a copy of a visualization from your pinboard
+## Copy and edit a visualization from your pinboard

 To edit a copy of a visualization: